vjycool97/resume/resume/markdown/resume.md

 ### Software Engineer - IndiaRush<br><small class='text-normal'>_November 2017 to August 2018_</small>
-- Responsible for Android product development to deployment on Google Play Store.
-Application with over **1.8M** downloads, Responsible for maintaining, monitoring, and scaling the application written in Java, and Kotlin.
+- Worked on an Android application with over **1.8M** downloads, responsible for maintaining, monitoring, and scaling the application written in Java and Kotlin.
 - E-commerce wallet integration and **payment gateway (PayU)** integration.
 - Worked on **Deep-linking** features for social promotion like **Facebook, Google, and Instagram**.

 <hr class='short-line' />

 ### Software Engineer - Stint Mint Technologies Pvt.
 Ltd.<br><small class='text-normal'>_June 2015 to September 2016_</small>
-- Worked on mobile application development, REST web services, Design Patterns - XML, Core Java, and frontend Development - AJAX, JavaScript, JQuery, HTML5 and CSS3.
+- Worked on mobile application development, REST web services, Design Pattern - XML, Core Java, and frontend Development - AJAX, JavaScript, JQuery, HTML5 and CSS3.
 - Experience with MongoDB Database, Worked on Ruby on Rails, and having Experience in the Agile Method.
 - Integrated social login **Facebook and Google** in application.